Swanson scores again as US beats Japan 1-0 at SheBelieves - WHIZ News

 “Those are the moments you train for, right, is those big saves in the last 10 to 15 minutes,” Murphy said.
 “So it was just staying in the game and making sure that I was doing whatever it took to keep the ball out of the back of the net.”

 Rose Lavelle sat out her second straight game.
-The Americans will be looking for their fourth straight win in this annual event Wednesday night in Texas they play Brazil after Japan plays Canada.
-Brazil plays Canada in Sunday’s second game.
+The Americans will be looking for their fourth straight win in this annual event Wednesday night in Texas when they play Brazil after Japan plays Canada.
+The Canadians shut out Brazil 2-0 in Sunday’s second game.

 Ashley Sanchez missed a header from the center of the box left in the 53rd minute off a pass from Kristie Mewis.